Pain & Injury · 關

 Treatment plan

-A course of care that fits your pattern.
-You're never locked in; we re-assess each visit.
+A course of care built around your pattern.
+You're never locked in, and we check in on it each visit.

 03